jolinjolin/pyctiarbin/README.md

 - `ChannelInterface` : A channel-level interface for reading status of a specific channel, starting/stopping tests on that channel, and assigning meta variables during active tests on the channel.
 This class is capable of read and write operations on a single channel.

+- `ChannelsInterface` : An all-channels-level interface for reading statuses of all channels.
+This class is capable of read only operations on all channels.

 ### Configuration

-Both `CyclerInterface` and `ChannelInterface` require configuration dictionaries upon initialization.
+`CyclerInterface`, `ChannelInterface` and `ChannelsInterface` require configuration dictionaries upon initialization.
 The fields of these configuration dictionaries are detailed in the following sections.

 #### CyclerInterface Configuration